duckstax/otterbrix/README.md

 Applications server

-This is an attempt to provide very easy to use Lua Application Server working over HTTP and WebSockets  protocol .
-RocketJoe is an application server for micro-services architecture.
+This is an attempt to provide very easy to use Lua Application Server working over HTTP and WebSockets  protocol . rocketjoe is an application server for micro-services architecture.

 ### Under heavy development.
 Come back later

 * boost > 1.67
 * cmake > 2.8
-* lua   > 5.3
+* lua   > 5.3.x

 ## Setup Developers Environments